mickied/wxm-api-scripts/README.md

 No instructions are provided for how to properly setup a MySQL database server, enabled remote connections, create databases, or create tables.

 ## Conversion Options
-If you wish to convert from the default WeatherXM units, this script provides the same alternative units as WeatherXM does in their app and web app.
+If you wish to convert from the default WeatherXM units, this script provides some alternative units.
 You can enable these conversions near the top of the script.
 ``` python
 # Conversion Options
 C_TO_F = True